rafaelgeronimo/freeCodeCamp/01 - Responsive Web Design Certification/04 - Applied Accessibility/11 - Improve Form Field Accessibility with the label Element.md

+# 11 - Improve Form Field Accessibility with the label Element

 Improving accessibility with semantic HTML markup applies to using both appropriate tag names as well as attributes.
 The next several challenges cover some important scenarios using attributes in forms.

 The `label` tag wraps the text for a specific form control item, usually the name or label for a choice.
 This ties meaning to the item and makes the form more readable.
 The `for` attribute on a `label` tag explicitly associates that `label` with the form control and is used by screen readers.